stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Safeguard-Interrelationships.md

 ___

-## CIS v8.0 Safeguard 15.1: Establish and Maintain an Inventory of Service Providers
+## Safeguard 15.1: Establish and Maintain an Inventory of Service Providers

 **Dependencies:** None